Olympus OM Equipment for Close-up and Macro Photography

 The Zuiko Macro 38mm f/3.5 lens is intended for use with the Auto Bellows, although it can also be used with the Telescopic Auto Tube 65–116 that was introduced in 1980.
 It can also be used with extension tubes, but with fixed magnifications.

-The Zuiko Macro 38mm has a small screw thread mount (RMS – Royal Microscopical Society – thread, 0.8″ diameter, 36 t.p.i.), the same as microscope objectives, and requires an Objective Lens Mount PM-MTob to convert it to the OM bayonet fitting.
+The Zuiko Macro 38mm has a small screw thread mount (RMS – Royal Microscopical Society – thread, 0.8″ diameter, 36 t.p.i.), the same as many microscope objectives, and requires an Objective Lens Mount PM-MTob to convert it to the OM bayonet fitting.

 This lens pre-dates the macro flash and ring flash units, and so does not have a filter mount for attaching them.
 However, it is possible to use strong glue to fix an empty 49mm filter mount to the front of the PM-MTob adapter.